 Children and Other Special Circumstances.
 It is always important to use professional judgment in taking and using photographs and videos.
-If the image captured is of a child, it is very important to obtain a written release of a parent, particularly if the photo is of only a few children (as compared to a very large crowd), and particularly if the photo will be displayed or published broadly.
-Use judgment and obtain releases with other vulnerable populations.
+If the image captured is of a child, it is very important to obtain a written release from a parent/guardian, particularly if the photo is of only a few children (as compared to a very large crowd), and particularly if the photo will be displayed or published broadly.
+Use judgment and also obtain releases with other vulnerable populations.
 Further, obtain releases in highly sensitive contexts, such as for example events where political, identity, or health concerns are central.

-TEACHING, CLASSROOMS AND STUDENTS
+TEACHING, CLASSROOMS, AND STUDENTS

-Class recordings may raise concerns about freedom of expression, academic freedom, copyright and privacy and FERPA.
+Class recordings may raise concerns about freedom of expression, academic freedom, copyright and privacy, and FERPA.
 All recordings of classes must be in compliance with School and University policies.
 If it is permissible to tape such lectures, the following guidance applies:

-EMPLOYMENT USES, FACULTY AND STAFF
+EMPLOYMENT USES, FACULTY, AND STAFF